conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-overview.md

   nav: side-navigation
 ---

-The Fast Flow Toolkit is a collection of principles, heuristics, tactics, patterns and plays to get a Fast Flow Flywheel turning.
+The Fast Flow Toolkit™️ is a collection of principles, heuristics, tactics, patterns and plays to get a Fast Flow Flywheel™️ turning.
 Built after years of hands-on experience helping organizations adopt Fast Flow, this is a must have for any serious Fast Flow facilitator.
 The toolkit contains the following elements:

 ## 🧭 Strategy